Tensor products of Dirac structures and interconnection in Lagrangian mechanical systems: Tensor Products of Dirac Structures

 \end{lemma}

-This two-form was initially introduced by \cite{Cour1990} for linear Dirac structures (see also \cite{DuWa2004}).
-We can easily generalize it to the case of general manifolds since $\Omega_{\Delta}$ is defined fiber-wise, and hence we have that $D(x)$ is a linear Dirac structures on each fiber $T_xM \times T_{x}^{\ast}M$ for all $x \in M$.
-Here, we present a proof for completeness.
+This bilinear map was initially introduced by \cite{CoWe1988} for the case of linear Dirac structures.
+We can easily generalize it to the case of general manifolds since $\Omega_{\Delta_{M}}$ may be defined fiberwise (see also \cite {Cour1990} and \cite{DuWa2004}).